What every best Toilets has:

-As water becomes an increasingly scarce resource, low-flow toilets are becoming more popular -- and are required in California and Texas.
-These High Efficiency Toilets (HET) typically operate at 1.28 gallons per flush (gpf), using about 20 percent less water than standard 1.6-gpf toilets.
+As water becomes an increasingly scarce resource, low-flow toilets are becoming more popular -- and are required in California, Colorado, Georgia and Texas.
+These High Efficiency Toilets (HET) typically use 1.28 gallons per flush (gpf), which is about 20 percent less water than standard 1.6-gpf toilets.
 A low-flow toilet may qualify for a rebate from your local water authority.
 You can search for public utilities that offer rebates at the EPA website.

-The challenge for this type of toilet is to still be able to thoroughly clean the bowl of solid waste without needing a second flush, and, among low-flow toilets, the Toto Drake II CST454CEFG (Est. $330 and up) boasts a number of features that make it a standout in this regard, and in this category.
-This WaterSense-certified toilet features Toto's SanaGloss finish, an ion-barrier glaze that keeps bacteria at bay and prevents debris from adhering to the bowl.
+The challenge for this type of toilet is to still be able to thoroughly clean the bowl of solid waste without needing a second flush and, among low-flow toilets, the Toto Drake II CST454CEFG (Est. $360 and up) boasts a number of features that make it a standout in this regard, and in this category.
+This WaterSense-certified toilet features Toto's proprietary Cefionect glaze that prevents debris from adhering to the bowl.
 Combined with a large water surface that helps keep water cleaner and Double Cyclone technology, which cycles more water around the bowl with each flush, the CST454CEFG requires less frequent cleaning than most toilets.

-The Toto Drake II has a MaP score of 800, quite good for a low-flow toilet, and it excels in other testing, earning Excellent ratings in both solid waste removal and bowl cleaning.
+The Toto Drake II has a MaP score of 800, quite good for a low-flow toilet, and it excels in other regards, earning Excellent ratings in both solid waste removal and bowl cleaning in another expert test.
 Owners concur, giving it very high ratings across the board for its flushing and cleaning performance.
 They say that in spite of its miserly water consumption, the toilet has a powerful flushing action that rarely leaves "leftovers" and that it very rarely leaks or clogs.
+It does make a "whooshing" sound, however, that some find too noisy -- especially in the middle of the night.
 The Toto Drake II is backed by a one-year warranty and Toto gets uncommonly good reviews for customer service.

 With a 16-inch bowl height, the Toto Drake II meets ADA standards and is a comfortable height for most users.
 However, small children and people of shorter stature may find the height awkward.
-The Drake II with SanaGloss comes in four colors; black is available without SanaGloss.
+The Drake II comes in five colors.

 The American Standard 2586.128ST.020 features its own antimicrobial surface, called Everclean, to inhibit the growth of bacteria, and owners say it works well.
 What keeps this low-flow toilet out of our top spot is that it gets quite a few more complaints of defective units -- and for noise.
 It does include a slow close seat, but, as we often see with toilet seats that are included with the toilet, reviewers say it seems cheap and flimsy.